 Since 1924, History Colorado has appointed a historian to work with the organization to preserve, interpret, and share Colorado’s past.

-Our inaugural State Historian’s Council is led by noted historian and author Dr. Thomas J. Noel, who is joined on the council by respected historians from across the state.
+Our State Historian’s Council is led by noted historian and author Dr. William Wei, who is joined on the council by respected historians from across the state.

 Dr. Nicki Gonzales is an associate professor of history at Regis University.
 Her research interests include the American Southwest; the Chicano Movement in Colorado; Chicano social, political, legal, and environmental activism; and the history of land grant communities.
 She has served as an advisor for History Colorado’s exhibits El Movimiento: The Chicano Movement in Colorado and Zoom In: The Centennial State in 100 Objects.